shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

 Mode 14 happens to be Rainbow Swirl.
 It has an eye-catching animation with plenty of colors, which makes it hard to ignore - an ideal candidate for notification purposes.
 We will call it the notification mode going forward.

 ## Listening to Notifications

+There's probably no better way to get the system-wide notification status than to ask the system itself.
+The `WinRT` APIs, accessible in Python via the `pywinrt` package makes it possible.

 ```python
 from winrt.windows.ui.notifications.management import UserNotificationListener